 - Should veterans have to pay taxes on retirement pay?

-- What should veterans consider in choosing where to retire?
+- What should veterans consider when choosing where to retire?

 - What are the best economic opportunities for retired military personnel looking for a new career?